Fundamental constants: from measurement to the universe, a window on gravitation and cosmology: Introduction

 To summarize, Dirac's insight was to question whether some numerical coincidences between very large numbers, that cannot be themselves explained by the theory in which they appear, was a mere coincidence or whether it can reveal the existence of some new underlying physical laws.
-This paves the way to three main roads of investigation: \begin{itemize} \item how do we construct theories in which what were thought to be constants are in fact dynamical fields, \item how can we constrain, experimentally or observationally, the spacetime dependencies of the constants that appear in our physical laws \item how can we explain the values of the fundamental constants and the fine-tuning that seems to exist between their numerical values. \end{itemize}
+This paved the way to three main roads of investigation: \begin{itemize} \item how do we construct theories in which what were thought to be constants are in fact dynamical fields? \item how can we constrain, experimentally or observationally, the spacetime dependencies of the constants that appear in our physical laws? \item how can we explain the values of the fundamental constants and the fine-tuning that seems to exist between their numerical values?
+This latter issue led to the notion of \emph{naturalness}, that is the not-so-well-defined idea that a model of physics is expected to work without requiring ad-hoc coincidences or ``fine-tunings” of its parameters and that instead of such ``conspiracies'' one needs to find a cause.\footnote{The concept has been widely used in particle physics in the context of renormalisation.
+According to \cite{Hooft1980}, `it is unlikely that the microscopic equations contain various free parameters that are carefully adjusted by Nature to give cancelling effects such that the macroscopic systems have some special properties.
+This is a philosophy which we would like to apply to the unified gauge theories: the effective interactions at [...] a low energy scale $\mu_1$ should follow from the properties at a much higher energy scale $\mu_2$ without the requirement that various different parameters at the energy scale $\mu_2$ match with an accuracy of the order of $\mu_1/\mu_2$ .
+That would be unnatural." or, according to \cite{gellmann83} ``The situation of having numerous arbitrary dimensional parameters is even more humiliating when some of them are very small. [\dots] First of all, we'd like to interpret small or nearly symmetric quantities as coming from a slightly broken symmetry; otherwise they don’t make sense to us. [\dots] When we can't avoid dialing some renormalized quantity to a small value [\dots] that situation has recently been described as a problem of `naturalness'.''
+We refer to \cite{Nelson85,Giudice:2008bi,Craig:2022eqo} for further discussions on this concept, as well as Sect.~\ref{section5}.} \end{itemize}